gwiam/awt_atoyom/porting_legbot.md

         - in EnemyShootBullet a coroutine is started to start firing
         - maybe Await is a fitting equivalent? yield for sure isn't
             - a tutorial shows a timeout which is perfect for what I need
+        - there is no "StopAllCoroutines", how do I stop the bot from shooting wildly?